 Requirements: If you are looking for a position of some responsibility and have had mood struggles of your own, this is a great opportunity for you to give back to others who want to grow and progress while facing their own mood challenges.

-1) Facilitators must have first-hand experience with mood disorders, must respect and like people, have empathy and hold meetings with regularity.
+1) As a facilitator trainee, you must have first-hand experience with mood disorders(either your own or a family member's), must respect and like people, have empathy and hold meetings with regularity.

 An experienced DBSA peer facilitator gives the training which includes official DBSA materials, DVD and discussion.
 Ongoing guidance and support from the DBSA trainer/facilitator will continue following the training session.